hideaki-j/hideaki-j.github.io/index.md

 Received six awards and grants including:
 - **SIGIR Student Travel Grant** covering the SIGIR 2021 conference registration fee, 2021.
 - **Incentive Research Award** from the JSAI Workshop on Interactive Information Access and Visual Mining for his research on intention understanding utilizing multi-task transfer learning, 2019.
-- **Mitsubishi Electric R&D Center President Award** for making the design process efficient by developing an IR algorithm and software, 2019.
+- **Mitsubishi Electric R&D Center President Award** for making a mechanical device design process efficient by developing an IR algorithm and software, 2019.

 <!--
   - His research that proposes an intention understanding method utilizing multi-task transfer learning was selected as one of the best two out of more than 20 papers.